NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

    + C. `sqlCC <- RxInSqlServer(connectionString = sqlConnString)`
    + D. `sqlCC <- rxExecuteSQLDDL(connectionString = sqlConnString)`

   17. Consider the airquality dataset, which is part of Base R datasets.
-Assume that you have the exact same data on an XDF file named airqualiy.xdf.
+Assume that you have the exact same data on an XDF file named airquality.xdf.
 Which two of the following code will display the means of the Temp variable with the Day as the rows and the Month as the columns?

 ```
 # A